Scorigami: Other sports

 Scorigamis in other sports are occasionally noted.
 On September 9, 2020, Major League Baseball (MLB) had its first scorigami in 21 years, a 29–9 victory by the Atlanta Braves over the Miami Marlins—the previous scorigami for an MLB game had been a 24–12 win by the Cincinnati Reds over the Colorado Rockies on May 19, 1999.
-The 2024-25 NBA regular season featured 20 scorigamis, including a 145–111 win by the Oklahoma City Thunder over the Utah Jazz on April 11, 2025.
+In September 2024, NBA Scorigami began being tracked on social media.
+The third-place match of the 2026 FIFA World Cup between England and France, won by England 6–4, was noted as a men's World Cup scorigami; as was England's 6–2 win over Iran in the 2022 tournament, reported as the first World Cup scorigami in 40 years.
+Scorigami tracking in Australian rules football has been applied to both the total scores of a game and the score report.

 Scorigami tracking

-Since the term's inception, a Twitter bot has tracked scorigamis in the NFL.
+X accounts have existed to track scorigamis in the NFL.
+The most prominent is a bot operated by Don Mattingly, which tracked such statistics from the term's inception until 2025 and garnered over 500 thousand followers.
+An online checker maintained by MockSlate also allows users to enter any NFL final score to determine whether that score has previously occurred.
 Bois and other media observers noted the tendency of the Seattle Seahawks under former head coach Pete Carroll to create scorigamis; Bois dubbed Carroll "the wizard of modern Scorigami, without question".
 From 2010 to 2018, the Seahawks had exactly one scorigami per season and won all of them.
 Carroll himself has acknowledged his team's frequent scorigamis, joking to reporters after another game with a unique score, "That's ridiculous.
 I don't know how that happens.
 I'm thrilled that that happened again, for no reason.
 It's just something we've been working on in the offseason."

-Usage outside sports

-The concept has also been extended to weather, with first-time occurrences of combinations of daily maximum and minimum temperatures at a location being termed "weathergami".